CloneCord/CloneCord-Javascript-Client/docs/MessagesApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //JWT.apiKeyPrefix = 'Token';

-var apiInstance = new CloneCordApi.ChannelsAPIApi();
+var apiInstance = new CloneCordApi.MessagesApi();

 var channelId = "channelId_example"; // String | ID of the specified Channel

 var guildId = "guildId_example"; // String | ID of the specified Guild

 var opts = {
-  'channel': new CloneCordApi.FormChannel() // FormChannel | New channel data
-};
+  'after': 789, // Number | Return only mesages after this timestamp 'before': 789, // Number | Return only messages sent before this timestamp 'limit': 100 // Number | Maximum number of messages to return (max = 100) };

 var callback = function(error, data, response) {